 After you have your snake bites piercing done, there will be some redness.
 There’s no way around that.
 So you shouldn’t call for an appointment with your doctor just because you notice some redness.

 The key can be when the redness is present and how the red skin feels to the touch.
-If your piercing is red in the first couple days, that’s fine.
+If your piercing is red in the first couple of days, that’s fine.
 Things are likely completely normal still at this point.

-But if you notice the redness starts to fade from the piercing site after a few days before returning with a vengeance, you should be suspicious an infection could be involved.
+Still, if you notice the redness starts to fade from the piercing site after a few days before returning with a vengeance, you should be suspicious an infection could be involved.